 For more information about Dr. van der Kolk and the Trauma Center, visit www.traumacenter.org.

-Dr. Peter Levine is a clinical consultant at The Meadows, Mellody House and Meadows Dakota.
+Dr. Peter Levine is a clinical consultant at The Meadows.
 Dr. Levine developed Somatic Experiencing, a short-term, naturalistic approach to the resolution and healing of trauma and teaches it all over the globe.